 - San Antonio

 Clubbing in Ibiza is certainly expensive.
-Entry fees can reach EUR 60, and drinks EUR 15 each.
-Most clubs will only have hot water available in the bathrooms to prevent you drinking cold water for free - instead you'll need to pay around EUR 7 for bottled water.
+Entry fees get hefty and drinks are pricey.
+Many clubs will only have hot water available in the bathrooms to prevent you drinking cold water for free, forcing patrons to pay for bottled water.

 Cash-strapped young clubbers will hand out flyers and promos in the early evening with details of special offers, happy hours, and discounts.
 They are earning a commission for getting people through the door but the information can be very useful if you want to get maximum value for your night out.